shakil-07/GoogleForms/README.md

 Open the file (GoogleForms-master/server/path/form/formData.db) to see the responses of the client

-If you want to change or Update the form, go to the (GoogleForms-master/server/path/form/data.db) For example
+If you want to change or Update the form, go to the (GoogleForms-master/server/path/form/data.db)

-Now the file is
+For example, now the file is

 `{"formName":"Test Form","formDesc":"this is a test form, only to test","data":[{"fieldname":"AccountHeadName","fieldplaceholder":"Account Head Name","fieldlabel":"Account Head Name","fieldrules":[{"required":true,"message":"This field is required"}],"fieldtype":"text"},{"fieldname":"AccountType","fieldplaceholder":"Account Type","fieldlabel":"Account Type","fieldrules":[],"fieldtype":"select","options":["Assets","Liabilities"]}],"_id":"LtMFs2EXXos2nSh5"}
 `

 To add a new text use:

 `{"formName":"Test Form","formDesc":"this is a test form, only to test","data":[{"fieldname":"AccountHeadName","fieldplaceholder":"Account Head Name","fieldlabel":"Account Head Name","fieldrules":[{"required":true,"message":"This field is required"}],"fieldtype":"text"},{"fieldname":"Address","fieldplaceholder":"Your Address","fieldlabel":"Address","fieldrules":[{"required":true,"message":"This field is required"}],"fieldtype":"text"},{"fieldname":"AccountType","fieldplaceholder":"Account Type","fieldlabel":"Account Type","fieldrules":[],"fieldtype":"select","options":["Assets","Liabilities"]}],"_id":"LtMFs2EXXos2nSh5"}
 `

 And save the file.
-Restart the server using (Ctrl+C & `node index.js`) Now after reloading you will see this updated form
+Restart the server using (Ctrl+C & `node index.js`)

+Now after reloading you will see this updated form

 ![image](https://user-images.githubusercontent.com/75152633/112975495-5b0f6680-9171-11eb-81a9-3a70bae699a8.png)